How Long Do Turtles Live (And Why)?

 Be sure to carefully research the ideal diet for your new turtle.
 Many turtle species are suitable for mixing pellets and commercial turtle food, but the exact proportions and types of pellets and fresh foods can vary greatly.

-A proper diet can help prevent vitamin A deficiency, one of the most common health problems in domesticated turtles, and also includes calcium deficiency, often secondary to vitamin D deficiency, which is a serious problem in these reptiles and turtles that are raised in the absence of UV radiation and can cause the softening of their shells and underdevelopment.
+A proper diet can help prevent vitamin A deficiency, one of the most common health problems in domesticated turtles, and also includes calcium deficiency, secondary to vitamin D deficiency, which is a serious problem in these reptiles and turtles that are raised in the absence of UV radiation and can cause the softening of their shells and underdevelopment.

 Diet is not the only ingredient needed for a healthy turtle, a person should also visit a veterinarian regularly to ensure his turtle is well looked after.
 A clean room with adequate space will also help prevent age spots.
 Dirty and stressful living conditions can drastically shorten the turtle’s lifespan.
 The correct temperature is also important for the turtle’s health and happiness.